-Article 25 Official date of internship and project results
+Article 25 Official date of Traineeship, Multidisciplinary Project and Additional Master Thesis Project results

-1. The official date of the completion of the internship will be the date on which the final report is submitted.

-The official date of the completion of a project will be the date on which the final report or project is submitted or the date on which the oral final presentation is given.
+- 1. The official date of the completion of the Traineeship will be the date on which the final report is submitted. - The official date of the completion of the Multidisciplinary Project and the Additional Master Thesis Project will be the date on which the final report or project is submitted or the date on which the final oral presentation is given.